Unbased rational homotopy theory: a Lie algebra approach: The category of curved Lie algebras

-\begin{remark} In the case of a strict morphism it can be readily seen that the morphism is simply a dgla morphism where the image of the curvature of the domain is the curvature of the codomain: exactly like that of \cite{chuang_laz_mannan}.
-Therefore, the $\alpha$ part of a curved morphism can be seen to act as an obstruction to the differentials commuting with the graded Lie algebra morphism and to the graded Lie algebra morphism preserving the curvature. \end{remark}
+\begin{remark} In the case of a strict morphism it can be readily seen that the morphism is simply a graded Lie algebra morphism that respects the differentials and the image of the curvature of the domain is the curvature of the codomain.
+These morphisms are exactly those of \cite{chuang_laz_mannan}.
+The $\alpha$ part of a curved morphism can, therefore, be seen to act as an obstruction to the differentials commuting with the graded Lie algebra morphism and to the graded Lie algebra morphism preserving the curvature. \end{remark}